petzval/btferret/README.md

 is present, and advertises with name "HID".
 The HID identity is specified by the Report Map, and the key data is written to Report1, which then sends it as a notification to the connecting device.
 For security, only one device can connect.
-The sample file keyboard.c contains the necessary code that defines and sets up the Report Map and the other characteristic values, and shows how to write data to Report1.
+The sample files keyboard.c/py contain the necessary code that defines and sets up the Report Map and the other characteristic values, and shows how to write data to Report1.

+C version

 ```
 gcc keyboard.c btlib.c -o keyboard

 sudo ./keyboard

-  It will wait for a remote device to connect

 ```

-Run keyboard on the HID device, then connect from the remote device - it should recognise the HID device as a keyboard.
-If the remote device is another Pi, it can be connected from the command line via bluetoothctl as follows:
+PYTHON version

 ```
-Run keyboard on the HID device - it waits for a connection.
-On the remote device, from the command line:
-Run bluetoothctl as follows:
-  bluetoothctl --agent NoInputNoOutput
-Inside bluetoothctl
-  menu scan
-  transport le
-  back
-  scan on
-When the HID device appears, connect to its address
-  connect 11:22:33:44:55:66
-When connected (may be slow)
-  scan off
-  quit

-The HID device is now a keyboard for the remote device

-For headless operation, these commands can be handled
-automatically by expect (apt-get install expect) and a
-script as follows:

-#!/bin/expect -f
-spawn bluetoothctl --agent NoInputNoOutput
-expect "Agent registered"
-sleep 1
-send -- "menu scan\r"
-expect "Menu scan:"
-sleep 2
-send -- "transport le\r"
-sleep 1
-send -- "back\r"
-expect "Menu main:"
-sleep 2
-send -- "scan on\r"
-expect "Discovery started"
-sleep 10
-send -- "connect DC:A6:32:04:DB:56\r"
-expect "Connection successful"
-send -- "scan off\r"
-sleep 5
-send -- "quit\r"
+sudo python3 keyboard.py
 ```

+When keyboard is run it waits for a client to connect.
+Scan and connect from the remote client - it should recognise the HID device as a keyboard.

 The btferret custom codes that are passed to the LE server callback routine (operation=LE\_KEYPRESS) as cticn are listed in the [keys\_to\_callback](#4-2-17-keys\_to\_callback) section.

+WARNING - The HID device will be paired with the client.
+In the future, the client may connect automatically when it sees the HID device, and this may obstruct the normal operation of other code such as btferret.
+To solve this, unpair and remove the HID device from the client.

 ### Non-GB KEYBOARDS